egibs/ghidra-wolfi/README.md

 5. `xhost +local:@docker; docker run --rm -it --net=host -e DISPLAY=host.docker.internal:0 -v /tmp/.X11-unix/:/tmp/.X11-unix/ ghidra:latest-amd64`

 The image is built with `DISPLAY=:0` but may need to be overridden depending on the OS.
 For macOS, [XQuartz](https://www.xquartz.org/) is required; `xhost + 127.0.0.1` may also be required.

+> On macOS, the `Allow connections from network clients` box in the Security menu needs to be checked within the XQuartz Settings as well.

 When the image is run, the following console output is expected:
 ```